Morpheuslabs-io/waves-escrow-dapp-sample/README.md

 Prepare the following accounts to run the dapp:

-- Use the genesis account in your private waves node as buyer account.
+- Use the existing genesis account in your private waves node on ML BPaaS as the buyer account.
-- Use the seller account (a constant seed value) in the application.properties file.
+- Use the existing seller account (a constant seed value) in the application.properties file.
-- Create a new account in Ride IDE as escrow account that to run the escrow smart contract.
+- Create a new account using Ride IDE as the escrow account that will be used to run the escrow smart contract.

-From Ride IDE, generate a new account (Escrow) in order to attach dapp scripts to it later to provide escrow service, by clicking "Add Account", then "Generate new account".
+The escrwo account will be used to attach dapp scripts to it to provide escrow service.
+You can generate it, by clicking "Add Account", then "Generate new account" in Ride IDE.

 <img src="img/ride-ide.png" alt="Ride IDE"/>